Best Instant Pot Ribs

 Serving suggestions:

-To me, these instant pot ribs are the perfect meal to eat for lunch or dinner, with or without side dishes.
+To me, these instant pot ribs are the perfect meal to eat for lunch or dinner, with some traditional BBQ side dishes.
 Here are some of my favorite serving ideas:

 • These delicious ribs go great with a side salad.
 Try my recipe for crack corn salad that pairs well with a bbq dish.

-• You can also serve these meaty ribs with baked potatoes slathered with butter and sour cream.
+• You can also serve these meaty ribs with corn on the cob, or some baked potatoes slathered with butter and sour cream.

-• Another way to enjoy this dish is with your favorite veggies.
+• Another way to enjoy this dish is with your favorite veggies, and a side of creamy mac and cheese.

 • Coleslaw, BLT potato salad, or pasta salad are other popular side dishes for barbecue ribs.